cmancushman/StackBase/README.md

 Before we proceed, take note of the objects returned by the completion block: ``` BOOL success, NSString *responseMessage, StackBaseTable *table```.
 StackBases uses different types of completion blocks, but they will always return at least one of five different objects:

-- ``` BOOL success``` A boolean that returns whether or not the method was successful.
+- ``` BOOL success``` A boolean that indicates whether or not the method was successful.
 As a rule of thumb, always check this value before proceeding further in your logic.

 - ``` NSString *responseMessage``` A string desribing the outcome of the method.
 If the method is successful, responseMessage will return 'The operation was successful.'
 In the case of an error, responseMessage will return a summary of the problem.